Kaiwhakapaipai Uhinga Waka

 - large furniture manufacturing plants

-- small specialist furniture restoration businesses.
+- small upholstery or furniture restoration businesses.

 Progression and specialisations